jundalisay/superb/content/en/research/mohammad/quran/sura-008a.md

 in their eyes, so that Allah may conclude a predetermined matter.
 To Allah all matters revert.
-45. O you who believe!
-When you meet a force, stand firm, and remember Allah much, so that you may prevail.
+45. Muslims,  When you meet a force, stand firm, and remember Allah much, so that you may prevail.
 46. And obey Allah and His Messenger, and do